String Quintet in F Major, Op.77

 Felix Draeseke (1835-1913) was born in the German city of Coburg.
 He began composing at an early age and subsequently entered the famous Leipzig Conservatory where he studied composition with Julius Rietz and piano with Ignaz Moscheles.
 However, his musical outlook was shaped and influenced by the so-called New German School of which Liszt and Wagner were the leading proponents.
 He held a number of teaching positions in Switzerland and Germany, eventually settling in the city of Dresden and a few years later began teaching at the Dresden Conservatory.
 He wrote in nearly every genre and his works were frequently performed during his lifetime.
 Liszt was a champion of many of Draeseke’s compositions and helped them gain publication.

 In addition, we are pleased to offer this Quintet in a version for 2 Violins, Violas, Cello and Bass.
 Our bass part was made by Anthony Scelba, noted bass soloist, Professor of Music and Director of the Concert Artists Program of Kean University.
 Professor Scelba has created an idiomatic bass part that adds breadth and clarity to the timbral spectrum of the work, making it a welcome addition to the double bass chamber music repertoire.
+The bass version also requires a separate cello part, also created by Dr Scelba.
+The cello I part of the standard quintet cannot be used.
 Score available upon request.

 |(A) 2 Violins, Viola & 2 Cellos-Parts||$29.95|